 During these years, Chris Smith worked with conservation activists Vim Wright (1926-2003) and Polly Dyer (1920-2016) at the University of Washington Institute for Environmental Studies.
 She also got involved in the League of Conservation Voters.

 "I was one of the -- along with Vim -- token Republicans, because even back then, most environmentalists were Democrats, in spite of the fact that Nixon was the one responsible for all of this new environmental legislation."

-She finished her term on the Hearings Boards in 1980 and was asked to manage John Spellman's (b.
-1926) campaign for governor.
+She finished her term on the Hearings Boards in 1980 and was asked to manage John Spellman's (1926-2018) campaign for governor.
 She did so, and Spellman won.
 From this success, Chris moved to the Washington Department of Ecology where she was the department's lobbyist during the period the state was coming to terms with its toxic legacy.
 She then moved to Governor Spellman's Office to handle all natural resources issues except fish.

 Indian Fishing Rights

 Spellman did not win re-election in 1984, rendering Chris Smith jobless.
 What might have been a downturn in her fortunes was not.
 She ended up in the middle of one of the most important and contentious issues of the time -- Indian fishing rights.

 "Jim Waldo, who had just been appointed as the mediator for the Puyallup land claim dispute, hired me.
 This wasn't long after the big fishing wars, when Billy Frank kept getting arrested, and Jane Fonda and Marlon Brando came out to demonstrate.
 The Tribe claimed ownership rights over major parts of the port and the City of Tacoma, almost all of it, and so a group in Tacoma formed the oddly named Non-Indian Negotiating Committee, 56 members, chaired by Doug Sutherland, who was then Mayor of Tacoma.